NVIDIA/nvidia-terraform-modules/gke/README.md

 2. Update `terraform.tfvars` by uncommenting `project_id`, `cluster_name`, `region`, and `node_zones`, and filling out the values specific to your project.
 You can get the `projcet_id` from your GCP console
 3. Run `gcloud auth application-default login` to make your Google Credentials availalbe the `terraform` executable
 4. Run `terraform init` to fetch the required Terraform provider plugins
-5. If your credentials are setup correctly, you should see the proposed changes in GCP by running `terraform plan`.
+5. If your credentials are setup correctly, you should see the proposed changes in GCP by running `terraform plan -out tfplan`.

 ** Note on IAM Permissions:** you need either `Admin` permissions or `Compute Instance Admin (v1)`, `Kubernetes Engine Admin` and `Compute Network Admin (v1)` to run this module.

-6. If this configuration looks approproate run `terraform apply`
+6. If this configuration looks approproate run `terraform apply tfplan`
 7. It will take ~5 minutes after the `terraform apply` successful completion message for the GPU operator to get to a running state
 8. Connect to the cluster with `kubectl` by running the following two commands after the cluster is created:
 ```